-Iowa Central Community College is a student-centered, learning-focused institution dedicated to continuous quality improvement in its instructional programs.
+Iowa Central Community College is a student-centered, learning focused institution dedicated to continuous quality improvement in its instructional programs.
 To ensure that the educational mission of Iowa Central is realized through its curriculum, the Learning Improvement Process (LIP) Team has developed a comprehensive plan of assessment for student mastery of educational outcomes.
 The purpose and design of this plan is to provide the faculty and administration with evidence linking Iowa Central's educational expectations with students' learning.
 Such evidence allows the faculty and college to identify strengths and areas for remediation within the curriculum and its delivery system.
 Areas for improvement are identified and then addressed through academic and institutional planning and budgeting processes.
 This evidence further provides faculty with information which can be used to improve curricular design and classroom instruction.

-Assessment of student academic achievement takes place at all levels within the College.
-The first assessments encountered by students are placement assessments given to ensure each student's enrollment in the proper writing and math courses.
+Assessment of student academic achievement takes place at all levels within the college.
+The first assessments encountered by students are placement assessments given to assure students enrollment in the proper English and math courses.
 Classroom assessments are the most numerous and are intended to improve the teaching and learning which occur within the class.
 These classroom assessments are also used to measure student achievement of department and program outcomes as well as institutional outcomes.
-Pre- and post-exams are given in many classes to establish academic gains in the course.
+Prepost exams are given in many classes to establish academic gains in the course.
+A random group of graduating students will be asked to participate in a capstone exam which includes questions from a variety of general education courses.
 Students are expected to take all assessments activities very seriously because they directly or indirectly affect their future.